flashcordon/big-history/Mystères-physique.md

 icant departures from uniformity.
 The first LQG was found in 1982, the second in [467], and the third in [168] (CCLQG).
 Many more examples have been found since, mostly in data from SDSS, with the most extreme example currently being that of [30] (Huge-LQG).
-- In 1991, the CCLQG was the largest structure known in the Universe; its long dimension is ∼ 630 Mpc.
-In 2013, the Huge-LQG was the largest structure known in the Universe; its long dimension is ∼ 1240 Mpc.
-The sizes given are proper sizes for the present epoch.
-Both greatly exceed the scale of homogeneity as established in [26], which is ∼ 370 Mpc.
-A